-Sticky Teriyaki Chicken Wings prepared in minutes then baked until the sauce thickens and sticks to the wings.
-You won’t be able to have just one!
-No marinating required.
+Teriyaki Chicken Wings prepared in minutes then baked until the sauce thickens and sticks to the wings.
+This is a simple recipe with no marinating required.
+Make plenty because they are addictive!

 Who doesn’t love wings?
 It doesn’t matter if they’re baked, fried, grilled, or smoked, wings are always devoured by my family.
 I’ve been making this marinade for years and it’s never failed me.
 It coats the wings perfectly and although the wings are cooked for a considerable amount of time, they still turn out tender and beautifully darkened by the soy sauce and honey.